Kingston, New York: Colonial history

 In 1777, Kingston was designated as the first capital of the state of New York.
 During the spring of 1777, when the New York State constitution was being written in White Plains, New York City was occupied by British troops.
 The work was moved to Kingston, which was deemed safer, and the document completed that April 20.
 It was never submitted to the people for ratification, but the first governor of the state, George Clinton, was sworn in as the first Governor of New York on July 30, 1777.

 The British never reached Albany, having been stopped at Saratoga, but they did reach Kingston.
-On October 13, 1777, the city was burned by British troops moving up river from New York City, and disembarking at the mouth of the Rondout Creek at "Ponckhockie".
+On October 16, 1777, the city was burned by British troops moving up river from New York City and disembarking at the mouth of the Rondout Creek at "Ponckhockie".
+(One contemporary letter implies the event occurred earlier, but this is widely considered a reporting error.)
 The residents of Kingston knew about the oncoming fleet.
-By the time the British arrived, the residents and government officials had removed to Hurley, New York.
+By the time the British arrived, the residents and government officials had removed to Hurley.
 The Kingston area was largely agricultural and a major granary for the colonies at the time, so the British burned large amounts of wheat and all but one or two of the buildings.
 Kingston celebrates and re-enacts the 1777 burning of the city by the British every other year in a citywide theatrical staging of the event that begins at the Rondout.

 Kingston was incorporated as a village on April 6, 1805.
 In the early 1800s, four sloops plied the river, carrying passengers and freight from Kingston to New York.
 By 1829, river steamers made the trip to Manhattan in a little over twelve hours, usually travelling by night.
 Columbus Point (now known as Kingston Point) was the river landing for Kingston, and stage lines ran from the village to the Point.
 The Dutch cultural influence in Kingston remained strong through the nineteenth century.